Orange Beach Surf Rescue

 DAILY SURF/BEACH CONDITION INFO LINE: 251-981-SURF (7873).

-In July of 2003, while on a trip to the gulf coast with her church group, Molly, with a group of friends, was swimming in the Gulf waters when the unthinkable happened.
-Molly was only sixteen years old when she drowned, due to a rip current.
+In July of 2003, while on a trip to the Gulf Coast with her church group, Molly, with a group of friends, was swimming in the Gulf waters when the unthinkable happened.
+Molly was only 15 years old when she drowned, due to a rip current.

 Molly was an outstanding and beautiful young lady.
 She spent the first part of her last summer on a mission trip, ministering to and feeding homeless children in San Francisco.
 This experience influenced her decision to devote her life to children’s ministry.
 Molly loved children and had a compassion for those who were deprived of a life like hers, one in which she was so richly blessed and loved.

 The Bryant Family knows Molly made her mark in this world, but realize she would not want them to end her mission of giving others hope.
-For the past seven years, they have diligently sought to make a difference: working toward the implementation of beach and water safety standards.
+They have diligently sought to make a difference: working toward the implementation of beach and water safety standards.
 The Bryant Family continues to work to make Orange Beach the safest beach along the Gulf Coast and to give the legacy of Molly Bryant and her love for children the gift of a safer environment for our children and our children’s children.
 Beach safety is vital to the entire community and specifically to those that choose to spend their vacations in our city.

 Molly's Patrol Supporter T-shirts can be purchased for $20.00 per shirt for sizes Small to X Large, $22.50 for XX Large plus shipping & handling.
 Please allow 1 to 2 weeks for shipping.